 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-How will COVID-19 affect your travel plans to Chile?
+How is coronavirus (COVID-19) affecting travelers in Chile?
 Read the latest travel warnings and alerts.